 The bottom line

-Natural Balance L.I.D. earns a C grade (66/100) from KibbleIQ.
+Natural Balance L.I.D. earns a B grade (78/100) from KibbleIQ.
 The limited-ingredient philosophy is sound for dogs with food sensitivities, and chicken plus sweet potato is a clean base.
-But potato protein filler, canola oil, and the absence of marine omega-3s and probiotics limit its nutritional value.
-It's the right choice for elimination diet protocols; it's not the right choice for long-term optimal nutrition.
-Once you've identified your dog's sensitivities, upgrade to a more complete formula.
+Potato protein and canola oil keep it from a higher within-tier score, but on rubric structure (named protein first, no corn/wheat/soy, single-protein discipline) it lands solidly in the B tier.
+The right choice for elimination diet protocols and sensitive-dog feeding generally.
 Shop on Amazon →